kishore-sinha/RegularExpressionTutorial/README.md

 # RegularExpressionTutorial
-* RegularExpression Tutorial Project explain the core concept with numerous examples
+* RegularExpression Tutorial Project explain the core concept with numerous examples.

-### Main Application Areas for RegularExpressions are :
+#### Main Application Areas for RegularExpressions are :
-..*To Develop Validation Frameworks
+⋅⋅* To Develop Validation Frameworks.
-..*To Develop Pattern Matching Application
+⋅⋅* To Develop Pattern Matching Application.
-..*To Develop Translators like Compiler, Interpreter & Assembler etc ..* To Develop Communication Protocol line TCP/IP, UDP etc
+⋅⋅* To Develop Translators like Compiler, Interpreter & Assembler etc.
+⋅⋅* To Develop Communication Protocol line TCP/IP, UDP etc.

 ## RegularExpression Concept